hochbaumGroup/sparsecomputation/README.md

 pairs = sc.select_pairs(data)
 # Out: [(101, 142), (1, 9), (1, 34), (1, 37), ...]
 ```

+The default implementation for sparse computation is based on block shifting.
+You can select an alternative implementation by setting the `method` parameter of the `SparseComputation` object.

 ## Relevant Papers
 For more details on the techniques read the following papers.
 Please cite these works if you use this implementation in academic work: